makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Oh, well, have a good one," Jeff said, smiling quizzically as Sélène skittered out of his office.

 She managed to make it through the rest of the day without incident, but perhaps only by dint of her sticking to her cubicle as much as possible.
-She spent half her time there working, and the other half daydreaming and digging at the spot on her thumb.
-That little bump she'd found had been a focal point ever since, and she'd already picked it to bleeding once.
+She spent half her time there working, and the other half daydreaming and digging at the spot on her wrist.
+That little bump she'd found had been a focal point ever since, and she'd already picked it clean of fur.
 There had to be something there.
-Ingrown fur, or something.
+Splinter, ingrown fur, or something.

 As early as she could manage without attracting attention, Sélène made her way out to the front of the building, camping on one of the benches normally used by smokers during their breaks.